Dispute Seattle Parking Tickets

 - The money you owe gets taken out of your tax refund

 - Your vehicle gets booted, or to make matters worse, towed

 - Your fine gets sent to a collection agency

 The fine of your parking ticket can be raised to $90 if you don’t pay it off within 90 days of receiving it.
 If your citation goes 100 days without payment, you may have to pay 9 percent interest for every year it goes unpaid.

 Not only can your vehicle get “booted” or towed, but depending on how many tickets you haven’t paid, the city of Seattle can take your car into possession and auction it off to pay for the fees that you owe.

 If your fine gets sent to a collection agency and the parking bureau reports your misdemeanor to a credit bureau, your credit score can be harmed, preventing you from applying for a loan or mortgage.

 Do parking citations go on my record?

-Fortunately, parking tickets are not recorded on your driving record.
-However, ignoring your tickets can be reported to your local DMV, which can lead to severe consequences.
-If you refuse to pay for your parking infractions’ fines, the DMV can suspend your driver’s license, or even reject the renewal of your car’s registration.
+Fortunately, parking tickets are not listed on your driving record.
+However, unpaid tickets can be reported to your local DMV, which can lead to severe consequences.
+If you refuse to pay off your parking fines, the DMV can suspend your driver’s license, or even reject the renewal of your car’s registration.

 Instead of ignoring a parking citation, why not try to appeal it?
 You will fail if you never try, so try to fight the good fight and don’t waste your hard-earned money on parking infractions that can you challenge.